-The widows of two navy shipmen are in the Supreme Court this week.
+The widows of two navy shipmen received a favorable ruling in the Supreme Court.
 Their husbands worked on navy ships during years when asbestos insulation was used on the ships.
 The sailors later developed cancer that the widows argue was caused by exposure to asbestos in the ship parts.

 Liability in the “chain of manufacture”